Abrasion - a key quality factor

 • Permanent oscillation or vibration -> internal abrasion leads to mechanical damage over time

-Different rubber materials exhibit different abrasion resistance depending on the formulation and operating conditions.
+Various rubber materials and composite parts such as, for example,.
+Metal Composite Parts show different abrasion resistance depending on the formulation and operating conditions.
 Therefore, the selection of the right Rubber raw material elementary for the long-term function of the corresponding component.

 Abrasion resistance is determined by standardised tests, e.g: